fact sheet

 Certified Translation:

-If the death occurred in a country where the official language is not English, you will need to get the death certificate translated before showing it to your country’s officials for repatriation.
-The certified translation needed can only be carried out by expert translators who have had plenty of experience in the field.
-If the agency or translator doesn’t have the required qualifications, they will fail to do an accurate translation and further delay the process of repatriation.
-If you want to minimize your troubles during this difficult time, get in touch with a reliable agency or a translator.
-They will provide you with certified translation that will get accepted by your country.
+Suppose the death occurred in a country where the official language is not English.
+In that case, you must get the death certificate translated before showing it to your country’s officials for repatriation.
+The certified translation needed can only be carried out by expert translators with plenty of experience in the field.
+If the agency or translator doesn’t have the required qualifications, they will fail to do an accurate translation and further delay the repatriation process.
+If you want to minimize your troubles during this difficult time, contact a reliable agency or a translator.
+They will provide you with a certified translation that your country will accept.

 No Comments